aces/Loris-MRI/docs/scripts_md/DTI.md

 ### convert\_DTI($file\_in, $file\_out, $options)

-Function that convert MINC file to NRRD or NRRD file to MINC.
+Function that converts MINC file to NRRD or NRRD file to MINC.
 (depending on $options)

+INPUTS:
+  - $file\_in : file to be converted
+  - $file\_out: converted file
-INPUT: file to be converted, converted file, conversion options (mnc2nrrd or nrrd2mnc)
+  - $options : conversion options (mnc2nrrd or nrrd2mnc)

 RETURNS: 1 on success, undef on failure

 ### runDTIPrep($raw\_nrrd, $protocol, $QCed\_nrrd, $QCed2\_nrrd)

-Function that run DTIPrep on nrrd file.
+Function that runs DTIPrep on nrrd file.

-INPUT:
+INPUTS:
   - $raw\_nrrd  : raw DTI nrrd file to be processed through DTIPrep
   - $protocol  : DTIPrep protocol used
   - $QCed\_nrrd : QCed file produced by DTIPrep